norgrenm/norgrenm/README.md

 ### Hi there 👋

-I am Matt Norgren (He/Him), a financial professional transitioning industries to data science, working in Chicago, IL.
+I am Matt Norgren (He/Him), a Senior Business Analyst & Data Scientist, working in Chicago, IL.

 - Languages: MSFT SQL, Python, R and Spark
 - Focuses: Natural Language Processing, Bayesian Inference, and Reinforcement Learning
-- Visualization software includes: Tableau, Power BI & NEO4J
+- Visualization software includes: Tableau, Power BI, Looker & NEO4J
+- Data Warehousing includes: MSFT SQL Server, Terradata, Redshift, HDFS (storage), Snowflake, Databricks, etc.

 There is always more to learn.

 ## Current Project:

-🔭 I’m currently working with a partner on a natural language processing solution to determine what U.S. congressional members are spending their time on, in an effort to create an accountability mechanism.
+🔭 I’m currently working with a partner on a natural language processing solution to determine what U.S. Congressional members are spending their time on, in an effort to create an accountability mechanism.
 This is designed and written in Spark and takes advantage of the newest generation of SparkNLP.
 We have a research paper written - more to come.

 ## Connect with me: